Last modified: June 14, 2023

 Advantages

-- Heun's method is relatively straightforward and easy to understand.
+- Heun's method is simple to implement and easy to understand, making it accessible for introductory numerical analysis.

-- It generally provides a more accurate approximation than Euler's method.
+- It often provides a more accurate approximation than Euler's method by incorporating a correction step based on the trapezoidal rule.

 Limitations

-- Although Heun's method is more accurate than Euler's method, it can still produce substantial error for large step sizes or complicated functions.
+- While more accurate than Euler’s method, Heun's method can still introduce significant errors when using large step sizes or dealing with highly nonlinear functions.